XuanLi-Leong/kanbanist/CS242_Grading.md

 ### Requirement 5: Testing

+_Expected: 2.5/2.5_

 ## Week 4

+Or show a board per project (that simply means filter to only show 1 project!
+DUH!) --- well this is already solved

+Ok ok ----- so it's like swimlanes.
+Each project is a swimlane.
+There we go.

 ### Requirement 1: Karma graph for items to reflect project color (stacked bar graph)